Mark L. Jewell, MD

 A facelift helps to reverse the effects of time and gravity.
 After this procedure, you will appear younger than if you had not had the procedure.
 Once you recover, keep in mind that aging continues.
 In this sense, the facelift “lasts” about 7 to 10 years.

-When is the best time in a person’s life to have a facelift?
+What is the best age to get a facelift?

 The biological aging process is largely influenced by genetic heritage as well as lifestyle factors, so different people are ready for facelift surgery at different times.
 If you notice a discrepancy between how you look on the outside and how you feel inside, a facelift may be appropriate for you.